grpc/proposal/A71-xds-fallback.md

 1. xDS client will report a failure if the last entry in the list is not available.

-Currently internal data structures do not allow for more then a single xDS server.
+In some gRPC implementations, the internal data structures do not allow for more then a single xDS server.
 The implementation needs to be updated to handle multiple servers, maintainig their fallback order.

 #### Add multi-client support to CSDS

-Ses [A40] for details on CSDS.
+See [A40] for details on CSDS.

 Add add a field to the ClientConfig message in the CSDS response to indicate which channel target the data is associated with.